buildkite/buildkite-agent-metrics/README.md

 $ buildkite-agent-metrics --help
 Usage of buildkite-agent-metrics:
   -backend string
-        Specify the backend to use: cloudwatch, newrelic, prometheus, stackdriver, statsd (default "cloudwatch") -cloudwatch-dimensions string
+        Specify the backend to use: cloudwatch, newrelic, prometheus, stackdriver, statsd, opentelemetry (default "cloudwatch")
+  -cloudwatch-dimensions string
         Cloudwatch dimensions to index metrics under, in the form of Key=Value, Other=Value -cloudwatch-region string